WillPower3309/awesome-dotfiles/README.md

 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)
 - make adjust brightness more smooth
 - fix rofi focus bugs
+- place floating windows in middle of screen